AI Agent Framework Comparison

 Switching Intent: Why Teams Move

-From LangGraph: Steep learning curve, production features locked behind paid LangSmith tiers, four LangChain ecosystem CVEs including serialization-based RCE.
-Teams want simpler workflows without graph complexity.
+From LangGraph: Steep learning curve, production features behind paid tiers, public CVE history in the LangChain ecosystem.
+Teams want simpler coordination without graph complexity.
 Full comparison.

-From CrewAI: "Loop of doom" infinite loops burning API budgets, default telemetry collecting internal API endpoints, production instability.
-Teams want deterministic execution with cost controls.
+From CrewAI: Infinite-loop reports burning API budgets, default telemetry, and production instability complaints.
+Teams want bounded execution with hard cost controls.
 Full comparison.

-From AutoGen: Maintenance mode with no new features.
-Migration uncertainty to Microsoft Agent Framework (RC status).
+From AutoGen: Maintenance signals and migration uncertainty as Microsoft consolidates its agent stack.
 Teams want an actively developed framework.
 Full comparison.

-From Semantic Kernel: Entering reduced update frequency (as of early 2026).
-CVSS 9.9 RCE vulnerability.
+From Semantic Kernel: Reduced update cadence and a public RCE history.
 Teams need a forward-looking, security-hardened alternative.
 Full comparison.

-From OpenAI Agents SDK: Vendor lock-in — hosted tools only work with OpenAI models.
+From OpenAI Agents SDK: Vendor lock-in — hosted tools tied to OpenAI models.
 No sandboxing (tools run in the same process).
 Teams want provider independence and isolation.
 Full comparison.

-From Dify: CVSS 9.8 sandbox escape exposing secret keys.
-12-container deployment complexity.
-Workspace-shared credentials.
+From Dify: Public sandbox-escape advisories, multi-container deployment complexity, and workspace-shared credentials.
 Teams want simpler, more secure self-hosting.
 Full comparison.

 From Manus AI: Unpredictable credit consumption.
 Closed-source black box.
 Cloud-only with no self-hosted option.
 Teams want transparency and control.
 Full comparison.

-From OpenClaw alternatives (ZeroClaw, NanoClaw, nanobot, PicoClaw): These lightweight runtimes address OpenClaw's bloat but not its security model. nanobot shipped a CVSS 10.0 within weeks.
-PicoClaw warns against production use.
-ZeroClaw uses application-level sandboxing.
-NanoClaw is Claude-only.
+From OpenClaw alternatives (ZeroClaw, NanoClaw, nanobot, PicoClaw, OpenFang): These lightweight runtimes address OpenClaw's bloat but not its security model.
 Teams want production-grade security without compromise.
 ZeroClaw · NanoClaw · nanobot · PicoClaw · OpenFang.

 What OpenLegion Does Differently

 Vault proxy: Agents never see raw API keys.
 Credentials are injected at the network level through a proxy — if an agent is compromised, it cannot exfiltrate secrets.
-No other framework offers this.
+Few other frameworks offer this.

 Mandatory container isolation: Every agent runs in its own Docker container with non-root execution, no Docker socket access, and resource caps.
-This is not optional — it is the default and only mode.
+This is the default and only mode.

 Per-agent budget enforcement: Daily and monthly spending limits per agent with automatic hard cutoff.
-Addresses the documented "loop of doom" (CrewAI), uncontrolled iterations (AutoGen), and unpredictable credit drain (Manus) problems.
+Addresses the documented infinite-loop, uncontrolled-iteration, and unpredictable-credit-drain problems other frameworks have surfaced.

-BYO API keys: 100+ model support via LiteLLM with zero markup on usage.
+BYO API keys + managed credits: 100+ model support via LiteLLM with zero markup on BYOK usage.
+Managed hosting also offers prepaid LLM credits as a convenience.
 No vendor lock-in to any model provider.

 For technical details, see the AI agent orchestration page.